Astarakee/brats_evaluator/README.md

-# BraTS Evaluation Pipline
+# BraTS Evaluation Pipeline

-This repository is inspired by [Panoptica evaliation pipeline](https://github.com/BrainLesion/panoptica) to compute the segmentation metrics for [BraTS 2025 challenges](https://www.synapse.org/Synapse:syn64153130/wiki/630130).
+This repository is inspired by [Panoptica evaluation pipeline](https://github.com/BrainLesion/panoptica) to compute the segmentation metrics for [BraTS 2025 challenges](https://www.synapse.org/Synapse:syn64153130/wiki/630130).

 - Panoptica is a comprehensive package with three main modules: Instance Approximator, Instance Matcher,